 Browsing through programs, it looked like most were at 720p or 1080p resolution.
 DirecTV Stream does not offer 4K streaming at this time, but few do, outside of YouTube TV and Fubo, which only offer it for select events.
 Most of the time, the video looked great, on par with YouTube TV and Hulu With Live TV.
 And it was more consistent in achieving higher resolutions than my cord-cutting choice Sling, which sometimes plays programs in low-def for several minutes.

 DirecTV Stream review: Verdict

 As this DirecTV Stream review has shown, this service doesn’t stand out in any way — unless your sports fandom makes its RSN access a serious priority.
 Its price puts it in league with YouTube TV, Hulu With Live TV and Fubo TV, yet it has fewer channels that all of them.
-Unlimited DVR is an excellent feature, but YouTube TV also has it, is $5 cheaper per month and has more channels.
+Unlimited DVR is an excellent feature, but YouTube TV also has it, and is $10 cheaper per month.
 Granted, only DirecTV Stream has PBS, but I can’t see that being the deciding factor for most people.
 And DirecTV Stream’s upper-tier packages may fit your needs if you watch a lot of regional sports.